rayza-piedade24/greends-pml/docs/T4_cross_validation.md

 ## Combining transformers and estimators in a pipeline

 In the previous notes where we discussed [sklearn pipelines](https://github.com/isa-ulisboa/greends-pml/blob/main/docs/T3_missing_data_categorical_scaling.md), the pipeline was created with `Pipeline`.
 There is, however an alternative that makes the code shorter is to use `make_pipeline` [see sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.make_pipeline.html).
 This is a shorthand for the `Pipeline constructor`; it does not require, and does not permit, naming the estimators.
 Instead, their names will be set to the lowercase of their types automatically.
-The folowwing piece of code shows how to create a pipeline that scales the attributes and applies a logistic regression.
+The following piece of code shows how to create a pipeline that scales the attributes and applies a logistic regression.

   ```
   pipe_lr = make_pipeline(StandardScaler(),